forestgrape/coronavirus/2_biological/life-forms.md

 #### Tropism in Virology
 In virology, tropism is used to describe locations where viruses replicate well.
 Though the term is not precisely defined and so the usages vary.
 Mostly the term tropism is used as follows:
 * Cell tropism is used to describe cell which support viral replication.
-* Tissue tropism denotes the tissues which support viral replication which is often set equivalent to viral genome detection.
+* Tissue tropism denotes the tissues which support viral replication.
+Tissue tropism is usually determined by [diagnostic methods](./../3_medical/diagnosis_and_viral_load.md) such as the detection of cell damage or virus building blocks (e.g. by PCR).

 On this page, a virus has a tropism for a object if the virus is frequently found in the object and has a noticeable effect on that object.
 Defined in the [tropism section](./viruses.md#tropism) in the virus chapter.
 * Coronaviruses replicate well in the respiratory tract, thus coronaviruses have a tropism for the respiratory tract.